photos and text by Linley Bignoux

-Back in 2012, the government of Mauritius announced that it would tackle environmental issues with stronger environmental policy, but how has that faired un the real world up to the present day?
+Back in 2012, the government of Mauritius announced that it would tackle environmental issues with a stronger environmental policy, but how has that faired overall in the real world up to the present day?

-In what was deemed my news media as a large-scale effort by the government to tackle environmental degradation issues and cement policy on the environment, with the Ministry of Environment outlining that an intact holistic environmental policy was fulfilled in 2012.
+In what was deemed by my news media as a large-scale effort by the government to tackle environmental degradation issues and cement policy on the environment, the Ministry of Environment outlined that an intact holistic environmental policy was fulfilled in 2012.

 Similarly, the Mauritian government had also appointed the help of consulting firm Mott MacDonald from the United Kingdom, the firm had consulted the government on environmental sustainability and environmental sustainability projects.

-Another detrimental environmental concern is coral reef degradation and erosion, this is of particular importance in terms of the well established yet growth developing Mauritian tourism industry, which the nation is well known for globally.
+Another detrimental environmental concern is coral reef degradation and erosion, this is of particular importance in terms of the well-established yet growing developing Mauritian tourism industry, which the nation is well known for globally.
 Environmental impacts on the marine environment and marine life have created ecological problems for decades now,

-So how does Mauritius implement distinct environmental policy over the years to be able to deal with its environmental problems?
-Does environmental policy tackle real issues or do paper environmental whitepapers or policy deliver appropriate solutions to environmental problems?
+So how does Mauritius implement distinct environmental policies over the years to be able to deal with its environmental problems?
+Does environmental policy tackle real issues or do paper environmental whitepapers or policies deliver appropriate solutions to environmental problems?

-Historically speaking Mauritius did not fare well in tackling environmental issues, however, it has been since 2008 a formal policy to tackle environmental issues via the distinct framework.
+Historically speaking Mauritius did not fare well in tackling environmental issues, however, it has been since 2008 a formal policy to tackle environmental issues via a distinct framework has taken shape.
 To give you a rundown on the last decade or so on how this happened briefly :

 Back then also the then Minister for Environment and Sustainability, Mr Devanand Virahsawmy, pointed out that the MID project was in its final stages and that private sector stakeholders were to discuss how to balance economic interests with that of environmental concerns which involve securing energy resources for the future and handle waste management problems.

-While reading the objective of the MID initiative is somewhat extensive and has some practical suggestions, generally, speaking does it attempt is to consolidate and further move Mauritius along an environmentally sustainable path whilst staring a green economy mindset within the government.
-This also with a focus on primary reduction in the island nations dependence on fossil fuels, an increase in energy efficiency and stemming climate change effects.
+While reading the objective of the MID initiative is somewhat extensive and has some practical suggestions, generally speaking, it attempts to consolidate and further move Mauritius along an environmentally sustainable path whilst starting a green economy mindset within the government.
+This is also a focus on primary reduction in the island nation’s dependence on fossil fuels, an increase in energy efficiency and stemming climate change effects.

 Commentators have added further by saying that such environmental policy projects are a step in the right direction and that will take time to fully realise its stated objectives and initiatives, nevertheless, industrial, social and environmental stakeholders have to have involvement for it to work, taking time to implement, however, the government’s action plan is positive.